datasektionen/bawang-content/en/organisation/sammansattning/body.md

 This includes declarations, bills, payments, and accounting.
 The treasurer is an authorized signatory for the chapter.

+## Vice Treasurer
+The vice treasurer assists the threasuerer with most things related to economics.

 ## The Secretary

 The Secretary is responsible for documenting D-directorate and Chapter Meetings